ngcrawford/pypgen/README.md

 Pypop requires that you install the python mathematics and plotting software [MatPlotLib](http://matplotlib.sourceforge.net/index.html).
 If you're installing on OSX or linux I recommend using [easy install](http://pypi.python.org/pypi/setuptools) to do the installation as MatPlotLib can be difficult to install from source.
 With that in mind the basic steps would be as follows:

 1.)
+They easy way: [download](http://www.enthought.com/products/edudownload.php) and install the *free*, to academics anyway, [Enthought Python](http://www.enthought.com/products/epd.php) which contains matplotlib, scipy, numpy, and ipython preinstalled  .

+Alternately you can use *easy_install* to install just the modules you need:

-Download and install easy install (aka setuptools).
-Instructions [here](http://pypi.python.org/pypi/setuptools).
+1.)
+Download and install easy install (aka setuptools) following these [instructions](http://pypi.python.org/pypi/setuptools).

 2.)
-Open terminal and type the following command: `easy_install matplotlib`.
+Then open terminal and type the following command: `easy_install matplotlib`.
 This should install all the dependancies for pypgen.

 3.)
 Check that everything worked by running `python` at the command line and once in the python shell typing `import pylab`.
 If you don't see any errors you're good to go.